ValeLang/Vale/docs/Generics.md

 Of course, if this was an actual call AST, some asserts would definitely trigger, because we're sending an `&IObs<send$T>` into a parameter expecting a `&IObs<Opt<dis$X>>`, and the other argument doesn't match either.

 This is an unusual call.
 It's manufacturing a `dis$X` out of thin air.
 The abstract function doesn't have that, and has no idea where it comes from, while it's in the typing pass.
-It's up to the monomorphizer to substitute `send$T` and `dis$X` correctly so that the arguments and parameters line up.
+It's up to the instantiator to substitute `send$T` and `dis$X` correctly so that the arguments and parameters line up.

 ### Monomorphizing